gabrieldiem/AlgoStar/README.md

 For Windows users it is also provided a `.exe` executable file, also in the [releases](https://github.com/walgab/AlgoStar/releases/latest) tab, that serves as a self contained version of the game, meaning you do not need a JRE (Java Runtime Environment) to run this file, it comes with it included.
 You just have to run it and it is playable.

+_Warning_: The executable file may trigger a warning from your antivirus software.
+This is a known issue and it is caused by the fact that the executable is signed with a self-signed certificate.
+This does not mean that the file is unsafe or malicious.
+If you wish to proceed with running the executable, you may need to add an exception for the file in your antivirus software or disable the antivirus temporarily.
+We recommend only disabling the antivirus temporarily and after running the file, please remember to turn it on again.
+As a general rule, it is advised to only run executable files from sources you trust.
+I apologize for any inconvenience this may cause.
+If you have any concerns or questions, please reach out.

 This Windows executable was made by creating a launcher for the `.jar` file with [Launch4J](https://launch4j.sourceforge.net/) and linking it with the corresponding JRE (version 11.0.18).
 Then this was bundled in a SFX (Self-Extracting Archive) file with [7-Zip](https://www.7-zip.org/) and [7-Zip SFX Maker](https://sourceforge.net/projects/sfx-maker/), resulting in a `.exe` file that extracts the JRE and the game itself to a temporary folder (in the Windows `TEMP` directory) so it can be run.

 ## Development